nikolaydubina/import-graph/README.md

 Front ends are in [dot](https://graphviz.org) and web.
 Currently works with `Go` and `GitHub`.

+## Go

+Using module level dependency graph.
+This is because:

+- go mod graph
+- modules are linked to repositories and it is straightforward how to fetch it

 ## Related Projects

 - `Graphviz` https://graphviz.org/ is a very popular tool for visualizing graph data, most of tools bellow use dot from it